-Each of CDP’s company questionnaires (Climate change, Water security and Forests) has an individual scoring methodology; the Climate change and Water security methodologies apply to CDP’s supply chain program too.
+Each of CDP’s corporate questionnaires (climate change, forests and water security) has an individual scoring methodology which applies to companies submitting to investors and customers.
 CDP is committed to transparency and as such provides the full scoring methodology for every program online, alongside webinars and explanations.

-Before completing one of the company questionnaires, we strongly encourage you to read the Scoring Introduction document, the CDP scoring methodology and the CDP guidance documents for the programs you will respond to.
+Before completing one of the corporate questionnaires, we strongly encourage you to read the Scoring Introduction document, which contains CDP’s scoring eligibility information.

 The Main Users (person that submitted the questionnaire) for companies eligible for scoring will receive a personalized score feedback email.
 Feedback calls and charts are also available for companies, with varying availability and potential fees.
 Your score feedback email will provide further information on this.

 Will submitted questionnaires be available to view online?

-Organisations that chose to submit their questionnaire as non-public, and non-responders to CDP’s climate change, forests and water security programs, will be identified on the website (although non-public responses will not be viewable).
+Organizations that chose to submit their questionnaire to investors as non-public, and organizations that were requested by investors but did not submit, will be identified on the website (although non-public responses will not be viewable).

 Public responses to CDP’s programs will be published on the website at different times depending on the program:

-Detailed information on public and non-public choices for each program, and how this affects your visibility on the CDP website, can be found in the Terms & Conditions on your ORS Homepage, and in the Important Information sections of the information requests (available in PDF format).
+Detailed information on public and non-public choices for each program, and how this affects your visibility on the CDP website, can be found in the Terms & Conditions of the relevant questionnaire.
 These are available on the guidance for cities, and guidance for companies.
-States and regions guidance is available on our states and regions, and guidance for companies pages.
+States and regions guidance is available on our states and regions webpage under the Guidance and information section.